platonai/PulsarRPA/README.md

 # Features
 - Web SQL: Do all Web mining jobs using SQL
 - BI Integration: Turn Web sites into tables and charts using just one simple SQL
-- Ajax support: Access the Web automatically, behaviour like a human
+- Ajax support: Access the Web automatically, behave like humans
 - Web site monitoring: monitor news sites, e-commerce sites out-of-box
 - Highly extensible and scalable: runs on Hadoop/Spark, and other big data infrastructure
 - Various data store: HBase/Spark/MongoDB, etc